The Anatomy of a Perfect Web Layout: Essential Elements and Best Practices

 Modular designs organize information into separate units called modules/cards/grids.
 Each module/card/grid may contain different types of content like articles, products, videos, features, etc., which are easy to move around or add to a page layout.

-A structured grid layout diagram for page design elements
+A structured modular layout diagram for page design elements

 Benefits of Modular Layouts